 Beware of scams!
-These websites can ask you to "contact" them, usually by email, and steal your personal data, allegedly to "help us catch Giuseppe Macario".
+These websites can ask you email them — so they can steal your personal data — allegedly to "help us catch Giuseppe Macario".
 Their email addresses sometimes resemble Google's or other corporations'.
 This kind of fraud is called phishing:

 Phishing (noun) the fraudulent practice of creating emails purporting to be from reputable companies in order to induce individuals to reveal personal information, such as passwords and credit card numbers.
 (New Oxford American Dictionary)

 It is also possible that they will try to extort money after they get your data.
 In other words, scammers exploit Giuseppe Macario's name and image to steal data and money under various pretexts.
 Our advice: stay away from these malicious websites.
 See also "Why do spammers love the .info domain?" written by Security FAQs.